 This is the fifth day of my quarantine.
-I should have started journaling sooner, but for the past few days, I was still in the mindset of wishing some miracles do happen such that I get to go home today.
-Naturally, that meant I’d better not start any routine that might not last.
+I should have started journaling sooner.
+But for the past few days, I was still in the mindset of wishing some miracles do happen, that I’ll go home today.
+Today is the day.
+This is it.
+Naturally, I thought that I’d better not start any routine that might not last.

 Trying to work and fail yesterday

-I’ve finally decided to re-read HakoMari – my favorite Japanese light novels, and perhaps also my favorite among all novels in general.
-I lost track of the number of times I have re-read it over the years, but I know for sure that I haven’t done so this year, so this would be an interesting pastime.
-Of course, I only thought of such past time only after exhausting lying around, thinking about random things, and trying to work.
-Although, this very writing means that these random thoughts may not have been exhausted.
+I’ve finally decided to re-read HakoMari – my favorite Japanese light novels.
+I lost track of the number of times I have re-read it over the years, but I know for sure that I haven’t read it this year, so this would be an interesting pastime.
+Of course, this is only after exhausting lying around, thinking about random things, and trying to work.

-I guess you can be clever and flip it to declare that this quarantine time is perfect for deep work.
-That’s certainly an interesting thought and one that I had entertained, but reality showed me that merely having the time to think didn’t contribute much to the output.
-One also needs adequate resources to facilitate such deep work.
+I guess you can even say that this quarantine time is perfect for deep work.
+I also thought of that, but reality showed me that merely having the time to think didn’t contribute much to deep work.
+One also needs adequate resources to facilitate it.

-Another reason that I couldn’t work as effectively as I wanted is a psychological one.
-I had already recovered even before they put me into the facility, so I am frustrated that a healthy young man is being kept here against his own will.
+Another reason that I couldn’t work as effectively as I wanted is due to a psychological problem.
+Physically, I had already recovered even before they put me into the facility, so I am frustrated with the fact that a healthy young man is being kept here against his own will.
 Hopefully, in another 2 days, they’ll test me again and let me go home.

 People at work seem to think I’ll be out of contact for a while

-lus, to those who haven’t caught Covid yet, the information exposed to them usually features people dying or dangerous complications, it follows that people have an impression that Covid has a high mortality rate.
-I think that’s true only for the more senior members of the society, but I can see how that impression may be generalized across the population.
-But, I try to work whenever I can, it’s just that I can’t attend meetings.
+Plus, to those who haven’t caught Covid yet, the news they’re exposed to usually feature people dying or dangerous complications.
+It follows that people have an impression that Covid has a high mortality rate.
+I think that’s true only for the more senior citizens (not to be disrespectful), but I can see how that impression may be generalized across the population.
+Well, I am still here, still alive.